abdlrhmanv/wireframing/README.md

 - **Cross-Platform:** Works on Windows, macOS, Linux (via browser), and even tablets.

 Because of these strengths, Figma is highly recommended for wireframing, prototyping, and overall UI/UX design workflows.

+---

+## 💡 Benefits of Wireframing from a Software Development Perspective

+Wireframing plays a critical role in software development by guiding the design process and enhancing team communication.

+- **Guides the Design Process:**
+  Wireframes act as a roadmap, clearly outlining the structure and flow before any detailed design or coding begins.
+This helps developers understand what to build and reduces guesswork.

+- **Facilitates Clear Communication:**
+  Wireframes provide a visual language shared among designers, developers, product managers, and stakeholders.
+Everyone can discuss ideas concretely, preventing misunderstandings.

+- **Identifies Usability and Functionality Issues Early:**
+  By focusing on layout and interaction without distractions of color or style, wireframes highlight navigation problems or missing features, saving time and rework later.

+- **Supports Iterative Development:**
+  Since wireframes are quick and inexpensive to modify, teams can iterate on ideas frequently, improving the final product’s quality.

+**Example:**
+In our project, the wireframe clearly shows how users will search for properties, filter results, and book listings.
+This shared understanding helped the team avoid confusion and allowed frontend developers to build the UI components efficiently, aligned with design intentions.

+---